-This policy writing guide was developed to assist persons who draft or revise policies at Georgia College & State University.
+This policy writing guide was developed to assist persons who draft or revise policies at Georgia College.
 The aim of the format is to encourage concise policy statements with accompanying information to facilitate discussion, revision, and approval by relevant groups.

 The University Senate has defined policy as a statement of record that governs the conduct of the university community and/or embodies a general principle that guides university affairs.